djraval/Modal-Scripts/modal-dev-ref/docs/guide/volumes.md

 changes made since it was first mounted.
 This reload is handled by invoking the `.reload()` method on a Volume object.
 Similarly, any Volume changes made within a container need to be committed for those the changes to become visible outside the current container.
-This is handled by invoking the `.commit()` method on a `modal.Volume` object or by enabling background commits.
+This is handled periodically by background commits and directly by invoking the `.commit()` method on a `modal.Volume` object.

 At container creation time the latest state of an attached Volume is mounted.
 If the Volume is then subsequently modified by a commit operation in another